OneMoreThing/deploydtutorial/step4.markdown

 ![Updating age property](step4img/screenshot03.png)

+You should also add the following to your `PUT` event, for security:

+    protect('timestamp');
+    protect('age');

-You can use this on the front end, too:
+You can use this new property on the front end:

     function addComment(comment)) {
       //...